kicaj29/Kubernetes/helm/readme.md

 [chart6](charts/chart6-customizing-charts-fixed-mongodb/chart/guestbook)

 This chart solves problem that occurred in chart 5 - incorrect connection string to mongodb.
+It uses [_helpers.tpl](./charts/chart6-customizing-charts-fixed-mongodb/chart/guestbook/charts/backend/templates/_helpers.tpl) to determine name which should be used in mongodb connection string (URI).

 ## chart 7 - installing DEV and TEST environment